ap185428/learn-branching/README.md

 <br>
 created new file lets say file2 in branch2 <br>
 created pull request from branch2 ---> got no merge conflicts and pull request got merged

+### part - 3
+tested workflow from branches instead of main branch

+created a branch named patch-1 and made a workflow file in it which had on : pull commited changes to branch patch-1 ---> workflow ran successfully